bright/new-www/_posts/2018-09-10-definition-of-done.md

 ## There is no single definition

-Definition of Done should be determined at the beginning of the project
+Definition of Done should be determined at the beginning of each project.

-DoD in agile...

 ![Dictionary image](/images/definition-of-done/dictionary.jpg)